vft45/Android-Fields-Test/README.md

 Disclaimer: PLEASE BE AWARE!
 This is not a commercial product, and is untested.
 The software is not currently available for general release.
 Not for use in the United States of America.
 For personal use only.

-Please contact me if you would like to collaborate / help assist in the development of this project.
-(To email, is email address is the author's name as above (no spaces) then @ntlworld.com).

 The software is designed to run on Android OS only.
 Smartphones have higher screen resolutions now (over 1800 pixels on around a 5 inch display width) and this permits a pixel density that lets you display a spot III stimulus size (0.43 degrees), within around 30 degrees from fixation.

 For the headset, 3D printed parts will be uploaded here in due course, as they are fine-tuned.
 The headset is being designed and tweaked in Openscad, contributions to this are welcome.
 Openscad is simple to program, although it is c++ based, it is not a fully scripted language.
 From Openscad, .stl files are created that can then be printed.